mithyer/Selector-Closure/README.md

-code style is more like
+code style is more similar to

 [BlocksKit](https://github.com/BlocksKit/BlocksKit)